 It only takes a couple of weeks to lose prior strength gain, so it is imperative to stay active.
 Multiple gyms are hosting online classes, workout apps such as Peloton are offering free trial periods, and numerous other social media and online platforms have guided workouts enabling you to still get a full-on sweat at home.

-Some activities which can be done at home include cardio, strength training, yoga and pilates.
+Some activities which can be done at home include cardio, strength training, yoga and Pilates.
 Dumbbells and other weights aren’t necessarily a requirement.
 “Get creative,” Williamson suggested, “use soup cans for weights or a step ladder for step-ups.”
 Bodyweight workouts, including exercises such as squats and push-ups, can be just as effective for increasing blood flow and improving strength.
 However, please remember to consider any current health conditions and consult with your primary care doctor before trying anything new.

-Williamson recommended the following exercises to try while in quarantine:
+Williamson recommended the following exercises to try:

 The CDC recommends 150 minutes of moderate-intensity exercise per week.
 Moderate-intensity exercise can be interpreted as a challenging exercise that elevates your heart rate and breathing rate, but you should not be too uncomfortable and you should still be able to hold a short conversation during the workout.
 If you feel safe going outside, try walking or running for 20-30 minutes a day.
 A variety of other aerobic-type classes including spin and Zumba are offered online or through social media platforms.

 As mentioned above, you don’t need dumbbells or bands to complete weight training exercises.
 Grab various weighted items in your home such as books, suitcases with clothes inside or jugs of water.
-Again, many online platforms offer free workout videos; You can also get an effective workout in using your own body weight.
+Again, many online platforms offer free workout videos; you can also get an effective workout in using your own body weight.
 Lunges, side lunges, step-ups, squats, jumping jacks, planks, sit-ups, and push-ups are all examples of bodyweight exercises.
 Try to complete 3 sets of 10-12 reps of each exercise with minimal rest to keep your heart rate up.

 Yoga & Pilates